Finding my way through the crazy world of being a self-employed artist.Read More

 New Game Plan:

-- This blog will no longer be a Daily Blog, but rather a "frequent post blog" - with no specified amount of posts per week, but at least one per week.
+This blog will no longer be a Daily Blog, but rather a "frequent post blog" - with no specified amount of posts per week, but hopefully one per week.
 I'm proud that I published something every day for the last 61 days, but in that time I've discovered how much planning, time, and work goes into making interesting content every.single.day.
 Lesson learned.
 I've lost time and momentum on other important projects - projects that pay the bills, and it's no longer a viable option to keep daily posts going.

 Even though I admit defeat in this project, I think in the end it will be better for all.

 Work on reducing my debt.
 I still have over $70,000 in student loans to pay off.
 It's a huge monthly burden, around $650 flies out the window each month, so it's time to take bigger steps in reducing that.

 Eventually, when I'm no longer weighed down by this burden, I will be able to dedicate more time to my passion of helping others.

 Continue streaming full time and all the streaming projects - like monthly Paintalongs